|

 Membership:$15 Individual; $25 Family.

-Quarterly newsletter, Headend, brings news and pictures of museum
+Quarterly newsletter, Headend, brings news and pictures of museum activities

 and progress on restoration projects, and railroad history stories.

-Museum features antique rail and road vehicles, exhibits, gallery,
+Museum features antique rail and road vehicles, exhibits, gallery, 1908 country depot.

 Delightful Donovan Shilling Period Scenes

-Two of Don Shilling's "modules" are now on display in the
+Two of Don Shilling's "modules" are now on display in the museum.

-buildings, many with furnished interiors: houses, barns, shops, commercial
+with furnished interiors: houses, barns, shops, commercial structures, a fruit stand, a lighthouse

-and all exquisitely conceived and hand constructed by Don himself.
+all in HO scale (1 to 87) and all exquisitely conceived and hand constructed by Don himself.

-Not only that, Don has a story for each scene with its human and animal
+Not only that, Don has a story for each scene with its human and animal characters.

-His project started as a model train layout in the Shillings'
+His project started as a model train layout in the Shillings' basement and evolved

-into a masterpiece of design, craftsmanship, representation
+into a masterpiece of design, craftsmanship, representation and storytelling.

 Don has generously presented his 16 modules to the museum.